 10.1 Advantages of a Service Charge

-If a service charge is levied for collection and disposal of refuse it is easily understood by the residents as a user pays system.
+If a service charge is levied for collection and disposal of refuse it is easily understood by the residents as a user-pays system.
+There is also the ability to identify and apportion the costs of this service.